 It’s important not to box in your career development conversations with talk of promotions.
 For the select few for which promotions make sense, you’ll discuss the plan, timing, and next steps when the promotion occurs.
 For the majority, you need a plan to discuss other types of opportunities that align with their career trajectory.

-Through continual manager ratings, our Vitals tool assigns employees into four groups based on growth potential and performance.
+Through continual manager ratings, our Talent Reviews tool assigns employees into four groups based on growth potential and performance.
 This is how we recommend you conduct career development conversations with each group.

 Stretch and Cultivate